The Most Common Freight Measurement Mistakes (& How to Avoid Them)

 The transportation industry entered 2025 carrying familiar baggage: soft demand, excess capacity, and a persistent sense of uncertainty that had defined the market for the prior two years.

-If you’re a shipper wondering what steps a freight brokerage will take to promote the safety of your cargo and all those involved in its transport, we don’t blame you.
-Without understanding the steps that can be taken to promote safety in the trucking industry, you may be left feeling uneasy about trusting a third party.
+If you’re a shipper wondering what steps a freight brokerage will take to support compliant and efficient transportation operations, we don’t blame you.
+Without understanding the steps that can be taken to promote safety in the trucking industry, you may be left feeling uneasy about trusting a third party with your freight.

 Compared to traditional freight, heavy equipment transport comes with greater risk, stricter regulations, and a steeper price tag.